-How to find a Claude Code implementation specialist who actually delivers
+How to find a Claude Code implementation specialist who delivers

 Most AI consultants fail at Claude Code because they treat it like ChatGPT with a different logo.
-The real specialists understand MCP, context windows, and why your 66,000 tokens disappear before you even start.
-Here is how to spot the difference between someone who read the docs yesterday and someone who can actually implement.
+Specialists understand MCP, context windows, and why tens of thousands of tokens disappear before you even start.
+Here is how to spot the difference between someone who read the docs yesterday and someone who can implement.

 Key takeaways